5 minute read

 In these scenarios, machine learning is very good at adjusting to the new patterns and can do so much faster than a human could.
 Traditional fraud platforms for merchants use a static set of rules to determine which transactions to accept, reject, or set aside for manual review.
 This approach is called rules-based detection.
 It's an effective approach, but it requires more time and human intervention to sort through data, adjust the rules, and perform the manual review of the transactions themselves.
 Machine learning cuts back on these manual processes and is better equipped to find subtle fraudulent events that may not be detected by the rules-based approach.

-A comparsion: Machine-learning and rules-based fraud management
+A comparison: Machine-learning fraud detection and traditional rule-based fraud management

 On the whole, machine learning helps predict fraud with better precision than other methods.
-Our solution combines data from more than 68 billion Visa transactions worldwide and over 260 fraud detectors with machine learning of static- and self-learning models.
-For more tailored targeting, merchants can customize rules to meet unique business needs.
+Our fraud prevention solution combines data from more than 68 billion Visa transactions worldwide and over 260 fraud detectors with machine learning of static- and self-learning models.
+For more tailored targeting, merchants can customize fraud detection rules to meet unique business needs.
 It all adds up to maximum prediction accuracy to help prevent more fraud.

 Who's at risk?